Next Round of Rain Thursday AM – KION546

 WEATHER STORY

-Skies have scattered out this afternoon with warmer temperatures.
-The next system will give us a glancing blow on Thursday morning which will bring additional light rainfall to the region.
-The pattern will remain fairly progressive which could mean rain again by early next week.
+A train of week weather systems will continue as we head into the weekend.
+The next system will bring a cold front through the Monterey Bay Area Thursday morning.
+Only light rains are expected, which will be felt more so the closer to the coast and the farther to the north you live.
+The next system will brush by on Saturday and may not produce anything but coastal drizzle, but temperatures will drop.
+Eventually, a stronger system will arrive early next week which could bring moderate rain to the region.

+Overnight: Increasing low clouds with patchy dense fog.
+Lows in the 50s.

-Rest of Tuesday: Partly cloudy with a few sprinkles in the mountains.
-Highs in the 60s on the coast and the 60s to mid 70s inland.
+Wednesday: Becoming mostly sunny by late morning.
+Seasonable, with coastal highs in the 60s and 70s to around 80ºF inland.
 Breezy for inland valleys in the afternoon.

-Overnight: Mostly cloudy with low clouds & fog returning to valleys.
-Lows in the upper 40s to 50s.

-Wednesday: Morning low clouds and fog, then becoming partly cloudy.
-Highs in the 60s on the coast, 60s-70s inland.
-Breezy for inland valleys in the afternoon.

-Extended: Light rain possible early Thursday, then partly cloudy, cool and dry through the weekend.
-Another weather system possible early next week.
+Clouds increase late.

+Thursday: A weak cold front will bring light rain to the Monterey Bay Area around the morning commute.
+It should move through fairly quickly, however, with little to no rain accumulation for most areas—perhaps at most a quarter inch in the coastal mountains.
+We’ll break to partly cloudy, breezy conditions throughout the afternoon with coastal highs in the 60s and 60s-70s inland.
+Northerly winds pick up in the hills late.

+Extended: Expect a partly cloudy, seasonable to slightly cool day on Friday with winds dying down in the hills.
+Clouds increase once again late with drizzle possible by Saturday morning.
+Temps will be a bit cool this weekend.
+The next chance for rain arrives on Monday and it could be moderate.

 -------------------------------------------------------------------------